 No new published content

-The Feed service distinguishes between new content and updated content.
-Connections are triggered by newly published content, items that are updated may be ignored.
+The RSS Feed service distinguishes between new content and updated content.
+Applets are triggered by newly published content, while items that have only been updated may be ignored.

-Below is some example content from an RSS feed.
-It was published on 2018-11-09 and updated a couple weeks later on 2018-11-23.
+Below is an example entry from an RSS feed.
+It was published on 2021-11-09 and updated a couple of weeks later on 2021-11-23.
 The originator of the feed content may list entries based on when they were updated, but a new connection created with IFTTT after the 9th wouldn't trigger in this case.

 <entry>